We need to continue to fight for the disarmament of all police.

 Arms Down NZ was created in response to Armed Response Team trials.
 Police claim they have ended, but racism in Aotearoa’s policing has not.
 We need to disarm the police and prevent police violence in all its forms.

 Police will continue to commit racist attacks if we don’t stop them.

 From 1846 onward, various militia came together to form the New Zealand Armed Constabulary force, to ‘combat Māori hostiles and to keep civil order’.
 In 1885, they changed uniforms and became the New Zealand Police.
 We’re still feeling the effects of that racist whakapapa today.

-The trial of the Armed Response Teams has been halted.
+The trial of the Armed Response Teams was withdrawn.
 This is a huge victory, and we are right to celebrate this reprieve and the removal of this threat to our safety.
-But even without ARTs, brown communities have been killed and brutalised at the hands of armed police.
+But, even without ARTs, brown communities have been killed and brutalised at the hands of armed police.
 This danger in our communities has not gone away.